MUTOR-2/ScienceOfMusic/_units/08/index.md

 {% include img-figure url="./melody_entertainer_contour.png" description="Contour" width="400px" %}

-Contour is shown to be very important to the perception of melody.
-Deutsch (2003) demonstrates that when the contour of a melody is intact, melodies can be heard even if the pitches themselves are incorrect.
+Contour is shown to be very important to the perception of melody. {% include cite ref="deutsch_audio_illusions" %} demonstrates that when the contour of a melody is intact, melodies can be heard even if the pitches themselves are incorrect.
 (This explains why a tune is often still recognizable even when performed grossly out of tune.)
 If the contour is disrupted, then the melodic recognition is impaired, even when the pitch classes are retained.
-The following demonstration (from Deutsch's 2003 CD Musical Illusions and Paradoxes) illustrates the importance of melodic contour.
+The following demonstration (from {% include cite ref="deutsch_audio_illusions" %} CD Musical Illusions and Paradoxes) illustrates the importance of melodic contour.
 In the first sound file, a familiar melody is played in the correct pitch classes but in scrambled octaves, such that the melodic contour is disrupted.
 Can you recognize the melody?

 {% include p/xwaveform-spectroscope-small src="melody_star_scrambled.wav" gain="1.0" %}
 scrambled melody